Akumal Visitors Guide

 Shuttles are by far the most recommended way to get from Cancun Airport to Akumal.
 While there are cheaper ways to get to Akumal, they often take triple the amount of time and who wants to deal with that after getting off a flight, going through the Customs line, and waiting for luggage?

-For up to 3 passengers, the total cost will be around $135 USD round trip.
-For those with 4 to 6 passengers, the trip will cost about $160 USD round trip.
-For 7 to 9 passengers, it is around $185 USD round trip.
-For couples and groups, a private shuttle from Cancun to Akumal is really the way to go.
+For up to 3 passengers, the total cost will be around $235 USD round trip.
+For those with 4 to 6 passengers, the trip will cost about $257 USD round trip.
+If you have 7 to 9 passengers, the round trip cost will be around $295.
+For groups of up to 16 passengers, it is around $450 USD round trip.

 You can easily book ground transportation from the airport to your hotel here.